Inland harbour dues

 - other inland navigation vessels such as floating cranes and work vessels

 You do not need to submit a statement for (or pay) inland harbour dues when your vessel has dispensation from inland harbour dues.
 You must submit a statement in all other situations.
 You must also submit a statement for an exemption.
+For example, an overnight stay on the Slik in connection with the sailing and rest time you must submit a statement for the exemption.
+More about permits and exemptions

 You can submit your statement before arrival and until the end of the 28th day after your arrival in the Zaanstad-Amsterdam port waters.
 You change or cancel a statement until the end of the 28th day after the date of arrival you specified in your statement.